Famagusta expedition (1607): Expedition

 On June 24th, 1607, the Tuscans arrived in Famagusta; seeing the city was alerted by the upcoming attack, they nevertheless proceeded.
 The Tuscans had to disembark using oar boats since using the harbour to land was impossible, delaying the attack.
 The Tuscans with Petards advanced to the north-eastern section of the walls.
 The Ottomans fired their artillery against them but could not damage them due to them being close to the walls, which were covered by moats.
 However, the rocks in the moat area proved for the Tuscans difficult to march as the rocks prevented them from moving, resulting in overcrowding and finding themselves under fire from the battlements.

-Another Tuscan force marched to the north; they used a petard to destroy the gate, which they succeeded in doing so; however, they found that the gate was filled with barricades, which made it impassible.
-Some Tuscans attempted to scale the walls using the ladders, but they proved to be short, thus ending any hope of success.
+Another Tuscan force marched to the north; they used a petard to destroy the gate, which they succeeded in doing; however, they found that the gate was filled with barricades, which made it impassible.
+Some Tuscans attempted to scale the walls using the ladders, but these proved to be too short, thus ending any hope of success.
 Del Monte ordered the troops to retreat, which was followed by artillery fire that failed to hurt them.
 The Tuscans were chased by a force of 50–60 Ottoman cavalry up to their ships.